Published

 Conclusion And Outlook

-In this first part we’ve started to build our Angular 5, Bootstrap 4 and Firebase application from scratch.
-You’ve learn how to setup the project, install the required libraries, and tie everything together.
+In this first part we’ve started to build our Angular 17, Bootstrap 5 and Firebase application from scratch.
+You’ve learned how to setup the project, install the required libraries, and tie everything together.
 The resulting sample application can be used as an application skeleton for implementing your own features.